Central Philippine University: Medical centers

-CPU–Iloilo Mission Hospital sits on a 7.56 acres (3.0 hectares) of land in Jaro, Iloilo City.
+CPU–Iloilo Mission Hospital sits on 7.56 acres (3.0 hectares) of land in Jaro, Iloilo City.
 The 230–300 bed hospital's location is separate from the main campus of the university.
 It offers a wide array of comprehensive medical and allied health services available to the university's students and to the community in general.
-It was established in 1901 by Joseph Andrew Hall, a Physician and missionary under the Presbyterian Foreign Mission Board, to serve as a venue for the treatment of health care to the very poor, and has the distinction today as the first Protestant and American hospital in the Philippines.
+It was established in 1901 by Joseph Andrew Hall, a Physician, and missionary under the Presbyterian Foreign Mission Board, to serve as a venue for the treatment of health care to the very poor, and has the distinction today as the first Protestant and American hospital in the Philippines.

 The hospital transferred locations many times since its founding.
 First at Ledesma Street (Calle Amparo) as a small dispensary and at Iznart Street where the present Young Men Christian Association (YMCA) is currently located.
-The third and present site where the hospital stands, is a property bought by the American Baptist Foreign Mission Society in Jaro District in 1931.
+The third and present site where the hospital stands is a property bought by the American Baptist Foreign Mission Society in Jaro District in 1931.

-The hospital pioneered nursing education in the country through the establishment of in its Union Mission Training School for Nurses in 1906, the first nursing school in the Philippines.
-After World War II, the school for nurses was transferred to Central Philippine University and eventually renamed as Central Philippine University College of Nursing.
-It also produced the first with three nursing graduates, and the first topnotcher and board passer in the history nursing education, licensure examination and profession in the Philippines.
+The hospital pioneered nursing education in the country through the establishment of its Union Mission Training School for Nurses in 1906, the first nursing school in the Philippines.
+After World War II, the school for nurses was transferred to Central Philippine University and eventually renamed Central Philippine University College of Nursing.
+It also produced the first three nursing graduates, and the first topnotcher and board passer in the history nursing education, licensure examination and profession in the Philippines.

-Recent expansion of the hospital includes a 2-storey CPU-IMH Medical Education Training Center (CPU-IMH METC) for CPU's College of Medicine, 4-storey modern (IMH) Iloilo Mission Hospital Medical Arts Building and the 7-storey modernly designed Iloilo Mission Hospital Medical Center (IMH Medical Center) which will open in July 2020.
+The recent expansion of the hospital includes a two-story CPU-IMH Medical Education Training Center (CPU-IMH METC) for CPU's College of Medicine, four-story modern (IMH) Iloilo Mission Hospital Medical Arts Building, and the seven-story modernly designed Iloilo Mission Hospital Medical Center (IMH Medical Center).

 Research and extension

+Research units and activities are supervised under the umbrella of the newly established Office of University Vice-President for Research, Development, and Extension on August 1, 2025.

 The university, has an active research and extension program that cover various researchers and extension activities.
 Central collaborates since then with various national and local government agencies, non-profit organizations, international and local industries and institutions for research in different fields.